onlinesgc/Gamerbot-REST-API/README.md

   2. Create an new project
   3. Create an new cluster in the project
   4. It will ask you to create an login, do it and save down the password and username
-  5. When they ask you were you are going to use cluster, press node.js.
+  5. When they ask you were you are going to use the cluster, press node.js.
   6. You will now see a string that looks somting like this `mongodb+srv://<Username>:<password>@<clustername>....`.
 Save this link

 ### Setup